-The proposed project at Canyon Lake High School will include a new maintenance drive and a new golf training facility, as well as a new seal coat finish at existing asphalt pavement surfaces.
+The proposed project at Canyon Lake High School will include new buildings and new concrete flatwork.

-The overall acreage of the Canyon Lake High School property is 88 acres and is located at 8555 Farm to Market 32, Fischer, TX 78623.
+The overall acreage of the Canyon Lake High School property is 88.00 acres and is located at 8555 Farm to Market 32, Fischer, TX 78623.
 The site is located in the Edwards Aquifer Contributing Zone.
-A 36.87-acre area within the overall property boundary has been delineated for purposes of this modification.
-The 36.87-acre site is shown on the Contributing Zone Site Plan.
-All the work associated with this modification is located within the 36.87-acre site.
-The total project area on the Canyon Lake High School campus is 36.87 acres.

 The current development consists of a high school with buildings, concrete sidewalks, asphalt parking, and sports fields.